richytong/presidium-websocket/README.md

 websocket.on('close', ()=>()) -> ()
 ```

+Options:
+  * `rejectUnauthorized boolean` - if `true`, the client verifies the server's certificate against a list of pre-approved certificate authorities (CAs).
+An `'error'` event is emitted if verification fails; `err.code` contains the OpenSSL error code.
+Defaults to `true`.
+  * `autoConnect boolean` - if `true`, establishes the underlying TCP connection automatically upon construction.
+Defaults to `true`.
+  * `maxMessageLength number` - the maximum length in bytes of sent messages.
+If a message is longer than `maxMessageLength`, it is split into fragmented messages that are reassembled by the receiver.

+Events:
+  * `'open'` - emitted when the WebSocket protocol handshake is complete.
+Event handlers for the `'open'` event are called with no arguments.
+  * `'message'` - emitted upon receipt and successful decoding (and reassembly, if applicable) of an incoming message.
+Event handlers for the `'message'` event are called with the message payload `Buffer`.
+  * `'ping'` - emitted upon receipt and successful decoding of an incoming "ping" message.
+Event handlers for the `'ping'` event are called with the message payload `Buffer`.
+  * `'pong'` - emitted upon receipt and successful decoding of an incoming "pong" message.
+Event handlers for the `'pong'` event are called with the message payload `Buffer`.
+  * `'error'` - emitted if any errors occur during construction, in any method calls, or on the underlying [socket](https://nodejs.org/api/net.html#class-netsocket).
+Event handlers for the `'error'` event are called with the error `Error` object.
+  * `'close'` - emitted when the underlying [socket](https://nodejs.org/api/net.html#class-netsocket) is destroyed.
+The `'close'` event can be emitted after a call to the [websocket.close](#websocketclose) method.
+Event handlers for the `'close'` event are called with no arguments.

+#### websocket.connect
 Initiate a new connection to the WebSocket server.

 ```coffeescript [specscript]
 websocket.connect() -> ()
 ```

+#### websocket.send
 Send a payload to the WebSocket server.

 ```coffeescript [specscript]
 websocket.send(payload Buffer|string) -> ()
 ```

+#### websocket.sendClose
 Send a close frame to the WebSocket server.

 ```coffeescript [specscript]